Gordon999/Pi-MP3_Player/README.md

 New features.

+- Radio button added for playing radio streams.
+Edit self.Radio_Stns = [] to add / remove stations.
+Format is "Name1","URL1","Name2","URL2",...
+  If you want am image displayed for the Radio Station place the .jpg file in /home/pi/Documents. jpg filename must be Name1.jpg etc.

 - The 'Wheel' has an option to step through Artists by A to Z. Click on the 'Wheel Centre Button' until 'NextA-Z' turns red, then use the 'Wheel' to select.
   Click on 'Wheel Centre Button' again to turn 'Artist' red and use the 'Wheel', or the 'Artist' buttons, to select the artist.